-Notes:
+Notes

-- (1) This comprises the regulated water and sewerage activities undertaken by South West Water. - (2) This comprises the recycling, renewable energy and waste management services provided by Viridor. - (3) Intra-segment trading between and to other segments by the water and sewerage and waste management segments is under normal commercial terms and conditions that would also be available to third parties.
+- (1) This comprises the regulated water and sewerage activities undertaken by South West Water. - (2) This comprises the recycling, renewable energy and waste management services provided by Viridor. - (3) Intra-segment trading between and to other segments is under normal market based commercial terms and conditions.
 Intra-segment revenue of the other segment is at cost.